jwl-7/c0de_gr1nd/python_explanations/buy_and_sell_stock_twice.md

 # Buy and Sell a Stock Twice
-Write a program that computes the maximum profit that can be made by buying and selling a share at most twice.
-The second buy must be made on another date after the first sale.
+Given an array whose elements represent the daily stock price, find the maximum profit from buying and selling a share twice.
+The second buy must occur after the first buy.

 ## Examples
 ```